• C Programming Video Tutorials

 Address of subscript 9 = 6422020 Value = 100

-We are familiar with + and − operators when used with normal numeric operands.
-When used with pointers, their behaviour is a little different.
+We are familiar with the "+" and "−" operators when they are used with regular numeric operands.
+However, when you use these operators with pointers, they behave in a little different way.

-Since the pointers are fairly large integers (especially in modern 64 bit systems), addition of two pointers is meaningless.
-When we add a 1 to a pointer, it points to next location where an integer may be stored.
-Obviously, when we add a pointer (itself a large integer), the location it points, may not be in the memory layout.
+Since pointers are fairly large integers (especially in modern 64-bit systems), addition of two pointers is meaningless.
+When we add a 1 to a pointer, it points to the next location where an integer may be stored.
+Obviously, when we add a pointer (itself a large integer), the location it points may not be in the memory layout.

 However, subtraction of two pointers is realistic.
 It returns the number of data types that can fit in the two pointers.